yujiri8/yujiri.xyz/index.md

 <expand-note open openText="collapse" closedText="show">

+**August 7:**
+I've done a ton of editing old articles of storytelling and my Mass Effect review, and posted a new short: [A couple of garbage, under-criticized tropes](fiction/bad_tropes).

 **August 4:**
 Major work on notifications!
 You can now subscribe to articles, to get notified of new top-level comments, and to notifications on new articles.